marabesi/marabesi.com/_posts/2021-04-08-how-to-lose-your-developers.md

 ---

 This post is randoms thoughts around software development from a developer point of view.
-The content covered is mainly based on my career and the opinons expressed might not fit all scenarios.
-Do not take the text as a saint graal or a tutorial, it is more like a conversation on what I think about developers, soft skills, hard skills and management.
+The content covered is mainly based on my career, and the opinions expressed might not fit all scenarios.
+Do not take the text as a saint grail or a tutorial, it is more like a conversation on what I think about developers, soft skills, hard skills and management.

-On top of that, I was inpired by the book Mind Map Mastery from Tony Buzan
+On top of that, I was inspired by the book Mind Map Mastery from Tony Buzan
 {% cite buzan2018mind --file 2021-04-08-how-to-lose-your-developers %} and
 also by The software craftsman: professionalism, Pragmatism, Pride by Sandro Mancuso {% cite mancuso2014software --file 2021-04-08-how-to-lose-your-developers %},